guyuqaq/SO-GC-4.7/README.md

 ### You can find the output JAR in the project root folder.

-- **Sidenote**: Handbook generation may fail on some systems.
-To disable handbook generation, append `-PskipHandbook=1` to the `gradlew jar` command.

 ### Manually compile the handbook
 ```shell
 ./gradlew generateHandbook
 ```

-- **Sidenote**: Make sure to append the right prefix and suffix based on your operating system. (./ for linux | .\ for windows | add .bat on windows systems when compiling server/handbook)

 ## You're done with the building part!